- Idea № 1. Make it clear

 Idea № 4.
 Turning cold calls into warm calls

-Cold phone calls can leave even the most experienced negotiators in deep stupor.
+Cold phone calls can leave even the most experienced negotiators in a deep stupor.
 Is there a way to make calls to strangers more enjoyable?

-Have a clear understanding of individual’s problems and explain how you can be useful within only 30 seconds.
+Have a clear understanding of an individual’s problems and explain how you can be useful within only 30 seconds.
 If successful, make an appointment.

 Act like you are a success.
 Stay persistent and polite, stay calm no matter what happens, never show anxiety even if a person ignores you.
 Lay your ambitions and ego aside for a while.
-Yes, it’s not easy to make a contact with someone who’s less interested in it than you.
+Yes, it’s not easy to make contact with someone less interested in it than you.

 Idea № 5.
 Expand your network using weak ties

-Keith Ferrazzi describes the effect, which is called “the strength of weak ties”.
+Keith Ferrazzi describes the effect, which is called “the strength of weak ties.”
 Each successful step like a promotion at work or a new job usually comes from people who we consider to be just acquaintances.
 Those who, unlike our friends and family, represent weak ties.
-Close people are usually similar to us in terms of interests and passions while weak-ties-individuals come from another world and possess a lot of new and useful information.
+Close people are typically similar to us in terms of interests and passions while weak-ties-individuals come from another world and possess a lot of new and useful information.

-You main goal is to earn trust.
+Your main goal is to earn trust.

 A lot of people avoid social events because they can’t conduct a conversation.
 Thinking there’s nothing they can do, they give up and lose a lot of opportunities for personal growth and career advancement.

 According to Keith Ferrazzi, the art of small talk is not an inborn talent.
-It’s a skill and you should practice it to perfection.
+It’s a skill, and you should practice it to perfection.

 Idea № 6.
 Don’t go off the radar

-Successful networkers always remind about themselves.
 Your networking efforts are of value, so don’t let people forget you.

 In this day and age don’t waste time.
 Remind about yourself wherever you are.
 On a plane, in the restaurant, on your way to work — it doesn’t matter.
 Smartphones allow for that.